 It's on the floor of their house.

-Uh but it's um they're they're wearing a Gitmo t-shirts.
+But they're wearing the Gitmo t-shirts.

-They built a club gitmo model with their Legos and blocks.
+They built a Club Gitmo model with their Legos and blocks.

-It's all labeled, the picture is all labeled to show you where the uh the swimming pool is and the observation deck uh and the guest SUV is and it's funny as it can be.
+The picture is all labeled to show you where the swimming pool is and the observation deck and the guest SUV is.

-We'll post the picture as soon as we I'm sure Coco's working it.
+We'll post the picture as soon as we, I'm sure Coco's working it.

 It's there now.